Adaptive estimation of irregular mean and covariance functions: Introduction

-In Section \ref{sec:methodo} we provide insight on why the local regularity of the process $X$ is a natural feature to be considered.
-Moreover, we explain why the `smoothing first, then estimate' approach could achieve optimal rates when the regularity of $X$ is known.
-In Section \ref{subsec:golo_new}, we formally define the local regularity of the process $X$ and discuss the relationship between this regularity and the decrease rate for the eigenvalues of the covariance operator.
-Moreover, we introduce a new estimator for this regularity and present exponential bounds for the concentration under mild conditions.
-In particular, both independent and common designs are allowed, and the process regularity is allowed to be piecewise constant.
-Section \ref{subsec:golo_new} ends with a discussion on the relationship between the process regularity and the trajectories' analytical regularity.
+In Section \ref{sec:methodo}, we provide insight on why the local regularity of the process $X$ is a natural feature to be considered.
+Moreover, we explain why the ``smoothing first, then estimate'' approach could achieve optimal rates when the regularity of $X$ is known.
+In Section \ref{subsec:golo_new}, we formally define the local regularity of the process $X$.

+Moreover, we introduce the estimator for this regularity and present exponential bounds for the concentration under mild conditions.
+In particular, both independent and common designs are allowed, and the process regularity is allowed to vary with $t$.
+Section \ref{subsec:golo_new} ends with a discussion on the relationship between the process regularity and the analytical regularity of the trajectories.
 In Section \ref{sec:LP_est}, we use the regularity estimate to build sharp bounds of the pointwise quadratic risk function between our estimators and the unfeasible estimators $\widetilde\mu_N$ and $\widetilde \Gamma_N$, respectively.
 The bounds depend on quantities which could be estimated by sample averages.
-Minimizing the risk bounds with respect to the bandwidth, we derive the optimal bandwidth for the local polynomial estimates of the trajectories.
-These estimates are further used to optimally estimate the mean and covariance functions.
+Minimizing the risk bounds with respect to the bandwidth, we derive the optimal bandwidth for the kernel estimates of the trajectories.
+These estimates are further used to estimate the mean and covariance functions.
+Our mean and covariance estimators, and the local regularity estimator, are computed on the same sample of curves.
+In other words, no data splitting is necessary with our approach.
 The finite sample performance of the new estimators is illustrated in Section \ref{sec:emp} using simulated samples generated according to the setup of a real data set on the power consumption of households.
-Some conclusions and discussions are gathered in Section \ref{sec:dics}.
-Few proofs are relegated to the Appendix.
-A Supplementary Material contains more proofs, technical arguments and simulation results.
+The simulation method which we introduce in Section \ref{sec:emp} is a simple device allowing functional data to be generated with regularity features similar to those observed in real applications.
+Some conclusions and discussions are given in Section \ref{sec:dics}.
+A few proofs are presented in the Appendix.
+The Supplement \cite{supplement} contains more technical arguments and simulation results.